Walt Garrison played running back for the Dallas Cowboys while Tom Landry was their head coach. He played in Super Bowl V and Super Bowl VI.

 Oklahoma State then hired Phil Cutchin as its varsity head coach.
 Cutchin was a former assistant to Bear Bryant at Alabama and Texas A&M (as an assistant coach for the famed Junction Boys team).
 He also played for Bryant at Kentucky.
 Cutchin put Oklahoma State players through rigorous practices and many quit the team.
 Walt’s father told him it was okay if he was cut from the team if he wasn’t good enough but warned him not to quit.

 Cutchin moved Garrison to running back.
-The move proved fruitful.
+This proved fruitful.
 Garrison averaged over 6 yards per carry during his sophomore season which landed him sixth on the NCAA charts in that category.
 Garrison led the Big 8 in rushing his junior year and racked up over 900 yards rushing in his senior season.

 WALT GARRISON DALLAS COWBOYS NFL CAREER